-Management plane logs contain all the information on the activities that take place in the cloud management plane, either by console/GUI, application programming interface (API), or command-line interface (CLI) access.
+Management plane logs contain all the information on the activities that take place in the cloud management plane, either by console/graphical user interface (GUI), API, or command-line interface (CLI) access.
 Resource creation, alteration, and deletions are reported there.
 Examples are Amazon Web Services (AWS) Cloudtrail or Microsoft Azure audit logs.